Living the Dream: Immigrants of the Charlottesville Food Community Share Their American Dream

 All the while, her dream was to open a business showcasing her native culture.
 From her earliest days in the U.S., food at Mexican restaurants disappointed her, paling in comparison to her grandmother’s cooking.
 “I always had in the back of my mind to find a way to share our culture and food in this wonderful country,” said Hernandez.
 “It started through my teaching as I noticed how students learn better through exposure to experiences and food.
 Now with a restaurant I continue to share.”

-Featuring street foods from Hernandez’s native region of Morelos and Claudio’s region of Puebla, Al Carbon’s ever-growing popularity continues to outsize its space, culminating with this year’s opening of a second location.
+Featuring street foods from Hernandez’s native region of Morelos and Claudio’s region of Puebla, Al Carbon’s ever-growing popularity continues to outsize its space, culminating with the opening of a second location in 2021.

 When asked what The American Dream means to her, Hernandez invited her family to answer as well.